UCB-MIDS/w241/assignments/README.md

 # Overview
 This is the directory for assignments.
-All the assigments _should_ have the data that is necessary to complete the assignment included in the repository.
+All the assignments _should_ have the data that is necessary to complete the assignment included in the repository.
 This means that when you clone the repository to your own machine, you can just write your code relative to that cloned